MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/use-call-analytics-to-troubleshoot-poor-call-quality.md

 ![Screenshot of all analytics user data.](media/teams-difference-between-call-analytics-and-call-quality-dashboard-image1.png)

-To get additional information about a given session including detailed media and networking statistics, click a session to see the details.
+To get additional information about a given session, including detailed media and networking statistics, click a session to see the details.

 ![Screenshot of call analytics user session data.](media/teams-difference-between-call-analytics-and-call-quality-dashboard-image2.png)